 | adaptive-\(\beta\) PPO-KL | target \(D_{\mathrm{KL}} = 0.02\) |

-Theorem 1 predicts that PPO-Clip and its per-sample KL twin trace the same learning curve.
-The lines below are the logged returns, drawn in step with training; the scalar-\(\beta\) baselines fall behind on the tasks that move the policy farthest from initialisation.
+Theorem 1 predicts that PPO-Clip and the per-sample KL surrogate trace the same learning curve.
+The lines below are the logged returns over training; the scalar-\(\beta\) baselines fall behind on the tasks that move the policy farthest from initialisation.

 | task | PPO-Clip | per-sample | fixed \(\beta\) | adaptive \(\beta\) |